Carnegie Mellon University

 Bio

-Mitchell Small is the H. John Heinz III Professor of Environmental Engineering at Carnegie Mellon University (CMU).
+Mitchell Small is a professor emeritus in the Departments of Civil and Environmental Engineering and Engineering & Public Policy at Carnegie Mellon University.
 Small’s research involves mathematical modeling of environmental systems, environmental statistics, risk assessment, and decision support.

 Small has served as a member of the US EPA Science Advisory Board (SAB) and has been a member of a number of US National Research Council (NRC) committees, most recently as chair of the NRC Committee on Risk Management and Governance Issues in Shale Gas Extraction.
 He is a Fellow of the Society for Risk Analysis and served as an associate editor for the journal Environmental Science & Technology (1995 – 2011), where he helped to initiate the policy analysis section of the journal.